algas/bigquery-generator-ai/README.md

 # bigquery-generator-ai

-BigQuery SQL generator from natural language.
+A tool to create a BigQuery SQL using natural language in ChatGPT.

 https://github.com/algas/bigquery-generator-ai